 For example, it makes it easier to:

 Manage configuration across nodes.
 If you have dozens or hundreds of nodes, it becomes hard to keep configuration in sync across nodes and quickly make changes.
-ZooKeeper helps you quickly push configuration changes.
+It helps you quickly push configuration changes.

 Implement reliable messaging.
-With ZooKeeper, you can easily implement a producer/consumer queue that guarantees delivery, even if some consumers or even one of the ZooKeeper servers fails.
+With this, you can easily implement a producer/consumer queue that guarantees delivery, even if some consumers or even one of the servers fails.

 Implement redundant services.
 With ZooKeeper, a group of identical nodes (e.g. database servers) can elect a leader/master and let ZooKeeper refer all clients to that master server.
 If the master fails, ZooKeeper will assign a new leader and notify all clients.